VonNeumannDao/NpDao/README.md

 ## Contributing

-If you'd like to contribute to My Project, feel free to open a pull request or issue on GitHub.
+If you'd like to contribute to Sardines are Good, feel free to open a pull request or issue on GitHub.
 Contributions are welcome and appreciated!

-Before contributing, please read the [contributing guidelines](CONTRIBUTING.md) and sign the [Azle License Extension](LICENSE_EXTENSION.md).
+Before contributing, please read the [contributing guidelines](CONTRIBUTING.md)

 ## Credits

-My Project was created by [Your Name] using the Azle library developed by Demergent Labs.
+Sardines are Good was created by Daniel Andrade using the Azle library developed by Demergent Labs.

 ## License

-My Project is licensed under the [MIT License](LICENSE).

-## Credits

-My Project was created by [Your Name] using the Azle library developed by Demergent Labs.

-## License

-My Project is licensed under the [MIT License](LICENSE).
+Sardines are Good is licensed under the [GPL v3 License](LICENSE.md).